Effects of climate change, climate measures, climate adaption, long-term data series, modelling, large scale experiments

 Since 1998 NIVA has carried out large-scale experiments to study the effects of increased CO2 concentrations in the atmosphere.
 From 2005 we have studied the environmental effects of capture and storage of CO2 in geological structures.
 We have developed advanced equipment that can be lowered to the seabed to study the effects of CO2 and methane on benthic organisms living above or in soft-bottomed seabeds.

-NIVA leads the administration of CO2GeoNet (The European Network of Excellence on the Geological Storage of CO2).
+NIVA have led the administration of CO2GeoNet (The European Network of Excellence on the Geological Storage of CO2).

 Anders Gjørwad Hagen, research manager, Research Infrastructure